Can’t Concentrate on Anything? The Complete Guide on Focus, Attention, and Concentration.

 - I can’t concentrate on what I am reading.
 I have to read a line over and over again to understand it.

-But, wait a minute.
+But wait a minute.

 I can complete my work when the deadline is near.

 So, does that mean our concentration depends on priority and interest?

-Let’s talk all about it.
+Let’s talk about,

-- What are focus, Attention, and Concentration?
+What are Focus, Attention, and Concentration?

 The above three are different in meaning.